johneckberg/notes/csc_3511/week_11_notes.md

 * note on how macs probably cant provide authenticity; researchers think it cant, but maybe dont know for sure
   * he said look into AEAD

-* he core difference between a hash and a MAC is that a MAC tag T=MAC(K,M) requires a secret key K. This ensures only someone with the key can generate a valid tag, providing authenticity (and integrity)
+* The core difference between a hash and a MAC is that a MAC tag T=MAC(K,M) requires a secret key K. This ensures only someone with the key can generate a valid tag, providing authenticity (and integrity)

 * Method 1: Store H(M) for message M, where H is a cryptographic has function